Plant EvoDevo: Articulation Morphology of Plants

 4. Continuum Morphology

 Continuum Morphology (Sattler and Jeune 1992, Rutishauser 2020) has two aspects: 1.
-A continuum within any individual plant since there are no clear-cut boundaries between parts of a plant such as roots, stems, and leaves, and 2.
+A continuum within any individual plant since there are no clear-cut boundaries between parts of a plant, such as roots, stems, and leaves, and 2.
 A continuum between the structural categories of classical morphology.
-The exceptions (misfits) of Classen-Bockhoff’s morphology are absorbed within the continuum of structural categories and thus cease to be exceptions.
+The extreme forms of Classen-Bockhoff’s morphology are absorbed into this continuum, and therefore cease to be exceptions or misfits

 5. Process Morphology

-Process morphology (Sattler 1992, Rutishauser 2020) envisages structures as process combinations. Τhese process combiantions form a continuum as in continuum morphology.
+Τhese process combinations form a continuum as in continuum morphology.
 For practical purposes, process combinations may be referred to as structures.

 6. Articulation Morphology

-As in Continuum and Process Morphology, there are no exceptions (misfits) in Articulation Morphology.
-Like Developmental Morphology, articulation morphology is based on open growth, the most fundamental process that distinguishes plants from most animals.
-However, contrary to mainstream morphology, articulation morphology recognizes that open growth implies ramification and articulation: the formation of articles, which have been overlooked in mainstream morphology.
-Articles are described in terms of process morphology as process combinations or, for practical purposes, as structures that correspond with process combinations.
+As in continuum and process morphology, there are no misfits in articulation morphology.
+Like other approaches, articulation morphology is based on open growth, the most fundamental process that distinguishes plants from most animals.
+However, unlike mainstream morphology, articulation morphology recognizes that open growth implies ramification and articulation: the formation of articles, which have been largely overlooked in mainstream morphology.
+Articles are described in terms of process morphology as process combinations or, for practical purposes, as structures corresponding to process combinations.
 In articulation morphology, all morphological patterns are an expression of ramification and articulation.
-The most common patterns are those that are recognized by classical morphology.
+The most common patterns are those recognized by classical morphology.
 Those patterns that do not fit into the classical framework are simply unusual patterns of ramification and articulation.
-In contrast to the other approaches whose central concept is homology, in articulation morphology the focus is on transformation: transformation of ramification and articulation during ontogeny and phylogeny.
+In contrast to other approaches whose central concept is homology, articulation morphology focuses on transformation: transformation of ramification and articulation during ontogeny and phylogeny.

-Plant Architecture complements articulation morphology to the extent that its focus is on whole plants and higher-level units such as branches.
+Plant Architecture complements articulation morphology to the extent that it deals with whole plants and higher-level units such as branches.

 7. Algorithmic Morphology